JetBrains/guide/site/java/tips/code-completion-with-package-search/index.md

   - packagesearch
 author: sf
 subtitle: >-
-  Helps you to reduce the changes of a typing mistake when you're searching for packages
+  Helps you to reduce the chances of a typing mistake when you're searching for packages.
 thumbnail: ./thumbnail.png
 seealso:
   - title: (documentation) IntelliJ IDEA Help - Package Search build system support